 Answers to questions about using the web site

-If a host has blocked any dates as unavailable, or our system records the location as already booked, they'll show up on their calendar as red numbers with a grayed-out background.
+If a host has blocked any dates as unavailable, or our system records the location as already booked, they'll show up on their calendar with a grayed-out background.
 Of course, hosts are not operating a business so they don't always remember to block dates they may be away.
 So, just because a date shows as available, doesn't guarantee they'll accept your request.

 The User Dashboard it the central location for everything to do with YOU.
 Go there first whenever you login.
 Other than searching for hosts, everything else you need to interact with the website is linked from this page.